-Nestled along a portion of scenic highway snaking its way around the curves and turns of the Lake Michigan shoreline is Good Hart.
+Nestled along a stretch of spectacular scenic highway snaking its way through the twists and turns of the Lake Michigan shoreline is beautiful "Downtown Good Hart".
 In addition to its status as a thriving resort area, Good Hart also has the privilege of a history rich in Native American lore and local legend.

 The area of land following the winding bluffs overlooking Lake Michigan between Harbor Springs and Cross Village has been called by many names throughout the years.

-When the area now known as Good Hart was singled out, it was called Waw-gaw-naw-Ka-see, meaning “crooked tree” in Ottawa.
+When the area now known as Good Hart was singled out, it was called Waw-gaw-naw-Ka-see, meaning “crooked tree” in Ottawa (Odawa).
 It was also referred to as Opit-awe-ing, meaning halfway for halfway between Harbor Springs and Cross Village.
-White settlers would call it “Middle Village” and then “Good Hart”.
+White settlers would later call it “Middle Village” and then “Good Hart”.

-In 1827 the subjects at Middle Village were left to their chief’s brother, Kaw-me-no-te-a, which means “good heart” in Ottawa.
-The word was somehow misspelled along the way, and the error remains today.
+Good Hart's permanent naming came to be in 1827, when the subjects at Middle Village were left to their chief’s brother, Kaw-me-no-te-a, which means “good heart” in Ottawa.
+The word was somehow misspelled by the USPS along the way, and the error remains today.

 Trades and Talents

-Some of the most beautiful decorative pieces and artwork came from the area’s first residents.
+Some of the most beautiful Native decorative pieces and artwork came from the area’s first residents.

 Straw and sweet grass baskets, beaded medallions, quill boxes, and birch bark baskets remain treasured items that are no longer as easy to come by.
 Agnes Shenanaquet, an Ottawa resident of Good Hart was known nationally for her spectacular pine quill boxes.